 A Chinese-driven peace process, with Myitsone at its centre, is guaranteed to inflame

 The dam has become a flashpoint in the continued conflict in Kachin between ethnic armed groups and the Tatmadaw (the Myanmar military).
-The Tatmadaw has worked with the developer of the dam, China Power Investment Corporation (CPIC), to secure the dam site and increase its troop presence in Kachin territory.
-This expanded troop presence contributed to the outbreak of violence in early 2011, before the Thein Sen suspended the dam.
+The Tatmadaw has worked with the developer of the dam, China Power Investment Corporation (CPIC), to secure the dam site and increase troop presence in Kachin territory.
+This expanded troop presence contributed to the outbreak of violence in early 2011, before the Thein Sen government suspended the dam.
 Many Kachin residents perceive Myitsone as a damaging threat to their territory.

 Reverend Marip Bawk San is a Kachin pastor from Njut Lung Kachin Baptist Church in Aung Min Thar village and was forcibly relocated in preparation for the dam.
 Reverend Marip says that the project would erase “my native village, my native land.
 It is a historical, valuable place for Kachin people and it is our natural heritage.”

 Attempts to push ahead with Myitsone don’t bode well for the peace process.

 “If the Myanmar government revives the Myitsone dam, groups such as the Kachin Independence Organisation’s [KIO] strong opposition, along with other ethnic groups, may trigger new conflicts,” K. Yhome, Senior Fellow at the Observer Research Foundation, told ASEAN Today.
 “This will further complicate the peace process and the democratization process with grave consequences on the country’s political future.”

 Beijing has been actively working to sway public opinion in Kachin.
 Shortly after Thein Sein suspended the project, CPIC launched a public relations campaign in Kachin State.